Cray-HPE/docs-csm/upgrade/1.2/README.md

    it may be necessary to restore that cluster from backup.
 See [Restore Bare-Metal etcd Clusters from an S3 Snapshot](../../operations/kubernetes/Restore_Bare-Metal_etcd_Clusters_from_an_S3_Snapshot.md) for that procedure.

+- Bare-metal Etcd certificate

+   After upgrading, the `apiserver-etcd-client` certificate may need to been renewed.
+See [Kubernetes and Bare Metal EtcD Certificate Renewal](../../operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md#renew-etcd-certificate) for procedures to check and renew this certificate.

 - Back-ups for `etcd-operator` Clusters

    After upgrading, if health checks indicate that Etcd pods are not in a healthy/running state, recovery procedures may be needed.
 See